-To address the aforementioned challenge, a fundamentally different approach is to reformulate PF as a combinatorial optimization problem.
-One can discretize bus complex voltages using spin/binary decision variables, thus transforming the PF equations into an Ising model and/or quadratic unconstrained binary optimization (QUBO) representation (e.g.,~\cite{kaseb2025aqpf2}).
+To address the aforementioned challenge, a fundamentally different approach is to reformulate the PF problem as a combinatorial optimization problem by discretizing bus complex voltages using spin/binary decision variables, thus transforming the AC PF equations into an Ising model and/or quadratic unconstrained binary optimization (QUBO) representation, e.g.,~\cite{kaseb2025aqpf2}.
 This combinatorial reformulation allows for the use of optimization solvers, but it also renders the problem strongly NP-hard~\cite{Bienstock2019}.
-As the electricity network grows in size, the number of spin/binary decision variables increases rapidly, e.g., tens per bus, so exhaustive search becomes intractable.
-In addition, combinatorial reformulation introduces a higher-order polynomial that must be quadratized, further increasing complexity~\cite{kaseb2024power}.
-Therefore, while combinatorial PF analysis offers a new viewpoint, it poses a large-scale NP-hard optimization problem with rapidly growing dimension.
+As the electricity grid grows, the number of decision variables increases rapidly, making exhaustive search intractable.
+In addition, combinatorial reformulation introduces a higher-order polynomial that must be quadratized, further increasing the complexity~\cite{kaseb2024power}.
+Thus, while combinatorial PF reformulation offers a new perspective, it poses a large-scale, NP-hard optimization problem with rapidly growing dimensions.